 Following the close of the application period, OIPI, VDOT and DRPT staff will conduct an application validation review and begin screening and scoring candidate projects.
 In January, a list of all submitted projects and their scores will be submitted to the CTB and posted on-line.
 The CTB will use this information to inform their funding decisions to support development of the draft SYIP in April.

-Page 14 of the Policy Guide states: Note that if an applicant submits more than one project for consideration, as part of the application process, each applicant will be asked to rank their submitted projects in order of priority.
+Page 14 of the Technical Guide states: Note that if an applicant submits more than one project for consideration, as part of the application process, each applicant will be asked to rank their submitted projects in order of priority.
 VDOT/DRPT will evaluate projects in order of priority.
 Once a project is scored, the ranking of projects will only be based on the scores, not on the jurisdictional priorities.

 Submitted applications may be edited up until the application deadline.
 No changes to submitted applications may be submitted after the application deadline passes.